deeplyembeddedWP/TCP-IP-Server/README.md

   SERVER_FATAL_ERROR
 };
 ```
-1. SERVER_LISTEN_BEGIN: Initializes the variables, sets up a socket and starts listening for incoming connections.
+1. *SERVER_LISTEN_BEGIN:* Initializes the variables, sets up a socket and starts listening for incoming connections.
+If no errors, transistion to state(2) else to state(5).
-2. SERVER_POLL_FOR_EVENTS: Polls for events on all the active sockets i.e. listening and any active connections.
+2. *SERVER_POLL_FOR_EVENTS:* Polls for events on all the active sockets i.e. listening and any active connections.
+If no errors, transistion to state(3) else to state(5).
-3. SERVER_POLL_INCOMING_CONNECTIONS: Handles incoming connection request events from clients and adds them for poll to monitor for events.
+3. *SERVER_POLL_INCOMING_CONNECTIONS:* Handles incoming connection request events from clients and adds them for poll to monitor for events.
+Check for events on listening socket and if POLLIN, accept the connection and on  success, transisition to state(4).
+On connection acceptance errors, transisition to state(5).
-4. SERVER_PROCESS_CONNECTION_EVENTS: Processes events generated on all active connection such as socket read, socket write or socket errors.
+4. *SERVER_PROCESS_CONNECTION_EVENTS:* Processes events generated on all active connection such as socket read, socket write or socket errors.
+If all events are processed without errors, transition to state(2) else to state(5).
-5. SERVER_FATAL_ERROR: Handles unexpected errors and exits on a failure.
+5. *SERVER_FATAL_ERROR:* Handles unexpected errors and exits on a failure.

+### State transistion diagram
+TBD